 2. Activation: During a fire emergency, firefighters use a hydrant wrench to open the operating nut, which lifts the valve mechanism inside the hydrant.
 This action allows pressurized water from the municipal supply to flow through the hydrant.

 3. Water Flow: Once the valve is open, water rushes up through the hydrant’s body and out through the nozzle.
 The nozzle’s design helps maintain an efficient flow rate, which is crucial for firefighting operations.

 4. Firefighting: Firefighters connect hoses to the hydrant’s outlet nozzle.
 The water flows through these hoses and is directed toward the fire.
 The high water pressure enables firefighters to extinguish flames more effectively.

 Fire hydrants are unsung heroes in our urban landscapes, silently standing by until they are called upon to protect lives and property.
-Understanding how fire hydrants work sheds light on the critical role they play in firefighting operations.
+Understanding How does a fire hydrant work sheds light on the critical role they play in firefighting operations.
 These unassuming devices are a testament to human ingenuity and engineering, providing a vital lifeline for firefighters as they battle one of the most destructive forces known to us – fire.